 This year I decided to use Molly cake to prepare this fabulous birthday cake for my 5 year old son.
 For the base I used a recipe from a friend blogger (La mia pasticceria moderna) which is soft and delicate and delicious.
-This type of cake is almost entirely flat which makes it perfect to be filled with cream of any kind.
+This type of cake is almost entirely flat which makes it perfect to be filled or decorated with cream of any kind.
 The filling I used is a silky white chocolate and yogurt cream that is called namelaka.
 I garnished everything with blueberries and blackberries which add an extra fresh note to the cake.
 The result is absolutely amazing.

 - 4 g gelatin sheets